toviyahw/toviyahw/README.md

 ## I'm Currently Working On
 * Completing documentation for my first personal project Novel Nexus, which is currently a work in progress.
-* Completing SQL and Python exercises to become more comfortable with the languages.
+* Completing data science and data analytics professional certificates from IBM and Google, respectively.
 * Planning future personal projects with focuses in machine learning, data visualization, and data cleaning.

 ## Future Plans